dertseha/eve-route-web.js/README.md

 The web runner for eve-route.js.

+**This project is discontinued.
+It has been superseded by [everoute-web](https://github.com/dertseha/everoute-web), an implementation in Go.
+Should someone find reuse of this library, I'd be happy about a reference.**

 ### Route finding via JSON requests

 The URL ```<server>/route/find``` accepts a POST with application/json that follows the schema of ```src/schema/RouteRequest.json```.
 If successfull, the result will be an application/json response following the schema of ```src/schema/RouteResponse.json```.